BuilderIO/partytown/docs/shopify-hydrogen.md

 ## Copy Library Files

 Copy library files to `public/~partytown`.
-How the files are copied or served from your site is up each site's setup.
+How the files are copied or served from your site is up to each site's setup.
 A `partytown copylib` CLI [copy task](/copy-library-files) has been provided for convenience which helps copy the Partytown library files to the public directory.
 Below is an example of creating a "partytown" NPM script which could run before the build:

 ```json
   "scripts": {